ctb123za/carlos.prank/index.md

 BW: He Sure did!
 Took me out for a wonderful evening, He also bought me flowers, some chocolates and a gift.
 Even took me dancing one time since I did not believe him when he said he could Dance.
 You can say he made up for all the stress he caused me haha!
 There are some people that just suck you in with their infectious personality, and he is one of them.
 I really had alot of fun. 😊

+**Ok Bianca.
+I feel there is something you're not saying here!
+Describe your relationship with Carlos in one word?**

+Platonic! 😊

-**If there ought to be another event, would you voulenteer again?
+**We love it!
+If there ought to be another event, would you voulenteer again?
 And who would you liked to be assigned to?**

 BW: Absolutely!
 If my schedule permits.
 We try to remain impartial of course.
 I'm really just glad to be able to help people.
 We got to make sure that the committee doesn't do anything lavish and remain grounded 😉